vettom/w-basketball/README.md

 ## What is the difference
 Difference is in the player movement.
 In a Screen-roll, Shooter moves ahead of defender coming to pick.
 In Pick-N-Roll, Shooter moves  in the direction of the pick.

-#### Screen Roll
+# Screen Roll
 Shooter positions behind Pick far enough away to ensure Defender jumping will pass the Pick.
 Shooter prepares to take shot.
 Defender moves out to stop the shot.
-Shooter **moves ahead of defender, blocking the defender**.
-Point Guard/Pick ensures defender cannot return to position and moves in opposite direction.
+Shooter ***moves ahead of defender, blocking the defender*** Point Guard/Pick ensures defender cannot return to position and moves in opposite direction.
 This is very natural movement and easier to pull off.
 In this scenario, Shooter is often closer to Pick and gap not wide enough for defender to get through.

-### Pick-n-Roll
-Shooter position away from Pick, usually around 3 point line.
-Shooter prepares to take shot.
-Defender moves out to shop the shot.
-Pick moves out and sets up a pick.
-Shooter moves in the **direction of the pick**.
-Pick moves in opposite direction ensuring to keep defender behind them.

 # Advantages of Screen-Roll
 - Shooter positions behind the screen, increasing chance of making shot